 PowerFlex—developer of and payment processor for NREL's EV system—will estimate and display the total session fees you'll pay when you enter the requested information through the app each time you plug in.
 The exact cost per charge session is based on the actual amount of energy received.

 The PowerFlex system is a fully automated, self-service system.
 Download the PowerFlex app on your mobile device, and set up an account to pay for use of the stations.
 View the PowerFlex charging station instructions for downloading the app, setting up your account, and using the system.

 Get waitlist notifications about station availability through the PowerFlex app.
 Do not plug your vehicle into a standard wall outlet.
 Plugging into wall outlets in the parking garage or anywhere on NREL's campuses is prohibited.

 Short Charge Cables

 The charging cord system is designed to minimize the length of cable that lays on the ground.
 Charging cords left on the ground are safety hazards and parking or driving over a cord voids the warranty.
-Vehicles with charge ports located on the rear of the vehicle may find it easier to reverse into the sparking space.
-Make sure charging cords are not blocking walkways, and neatly replace them when you are finished.
+For vehicles with charge ports on the rear, reversing into the sparking space is advised.
+Make sure charging cords do not block walkways, and neatly replace them when finished.